manu-p-1/PowerPlug/README.md

 An experimental cmdlet prints a warning the first time it runs in a pipeline, for example:

 ```
 WARNING: Move-Trash is experimental.
 It relies on platform specific trash behaviour.
-On Linux it follows the FreeDesktop spec, which some environments may not honour.
+On Linux it follows the FreeDesktop spec, which some environments may not honor.
 ```

 Silence it per call with `-WarningAction SilentlyContinue`.
 Experimental cmdlets may change their parameters or output between minor releases.
 Stable cmdlets will not without a note in the changelog.
 If something misbehaves, [open an issue](https://github.com/manu-p-1/PowerPlug/issues) with the platform and PowerShell version.